-If a prospect doesn't show up for a meeting, you may want to trigger a follow up cadence in Salesloft to ensure they remain on your radar and to propose potential options to reschedule.
-Salesloft can take advantage of one of the custom fields that Chili Piper writes to when a prospect doesn't attend the meeting in order to trigger this cadence.
+If a prospect doesn't show up for a meeting, you may want to trigger a follow-up cadence in Salesloft to ensure they remain on your radar and propose potential rescheduling options.
+SalesLoft can take advantage of one of the custom fields Chili Piper writes to when a prospect doesn't attend the meeting to trigger this cadence.

 - Creating the Custom Field in your CRM

 - Marking Meetings as No Show (note attended)

 - Create a new Automation Rule in SalesLoft